-- (mt) Mitochondrial catabolic respiration, J{kO_2} , is the O_2 consumption in the oxidation of fuel substrates (electron donors) and reduction of O_2 catalysed by the electron transfer system, ETS, which drives the protonmotive force, pmF.
-J{kO_2} excludes mitochondrial residual oxygen consumption, mt-Rox ($\mathbf{0}$). - (ce) Cell respiration or internal cellular O_2 consumption, J{rO_2} , takes into account all chemical reactions, r, that consume O_2 in the cells.
-Catabolic cell respiration is the O_2 consumption associated with catabolic pathways in the cell, including (mt) mitochondrial catabolism; mt-Rox ($\mathbf{0}$); nonmt O_2 consumption by catabolic reactions, particularly peroxisomal oxidases and microsomal cytochrome P450 systems ($\mathbf{2}$); and non-mt Rox by reactions unrelated to catabolism ($\mathbf{3}$). - (ext) External respiration balances internal respiration at steady-state, including extracellular Rox (4) and aerobic respiration by the microbiome (5).
+- Mitochondrial residual oxygen consumption, Rox.
+Non-mitochondrial O2 consumption by catabolic reactions, particularly peroxisomal oxidases and microsomal cytochrome P450 systems.
+Non-mitochondrial Rox by reactions unrelated to catabolism.
+Extracellular Rox.
+Aerobic microbial respiration.
+Bars are not at a quantitative scale. - (mt) Mitochondrial catabolic respiration, J{kO2} , is the O_2 consumption by the mitochondrial ETS excluding Rox. - (ce) Cell respiration, J{rO2} , takes into account internal O_2 -consuming reactions, r, including catabolic respiration and Rox.
+Catabolic cell respiration is the O_2 consumption associated with catabolic pathways in the cell, including mitochondrial catabolism in addition to peroxisomal and microsomal oxidation reactions (2). - (ext) External respiration balances internal respiration at steady-state, including extracellular Rox (♠) and aerobic respiration by the microbiome (♠).
 O2 is transported from the environment across the respiratory cascade, i.e., circulation between tissues and diffusion across cell membranes, to the intracellular compartment.
-The respiratory quotient, RQ, is the molar CO_2/O_2 exchange ratio; when combined with the respiratory nitrogen quotient, N/O_2 (mol N given off per mol O_2 consumed), the RQ reflects the proportion of carbohydrate, lipid and protein utilized in cell respiration during aerobically balanced steady-states.
-Bicarbonate and CO_2 are transported in reverse to the extracellular milieu and the organismic environment.
-Hemoglobin provides the molecular paradigm for the combination of O_2 and CO_2 exchange, as do lungs and gills on the morphological level.
-Consult Table 8 for a list of terms and symbols.

-- 4. Incomplete tightness of coupling, i.e., some degree of uncoupling relative to the mitochondrial pathway-dependent coupling stoichiometry, is a characteristic of energy-transformations across membranes.
+The respiratory quotient, RQ, is the molar CO2/O2 exchange ratio; when combined with the respiratory nitrogen quotient, N/O2 (mol N given off per mol O2 consumed), the RQ reflects the proportion of carbohydrate, lipid and protein utilized in cell respiration during aerobically balanced steady-states.
+Bicarbonate and CO2 are transported in reverse to the extracellular mileu and the organismic environment.
+Hemoglobin provides the molecular paradigm for the combination of O2 and CO2 exchange, as do lungs and gills on the morphological level.
+Consult Table 8 for a list of terms and symbols. - 4.
+Incomplete tightness of coupling, i.e., some degree of uncoupling relative to the substrate-dependent coupling stoichiometry, is a characteristic of energy-transformations across membranes.
 Uncoupling is caused by a variety of physiological, pathological, toxicological, pharmacological and environmental conditions that exert an influence not only on the proton leak and cation cycling, but also on proton slip within the proton pumps and the structural integrity of the mitochondria.
 A more loosely coupled state is induced by stimulation of mitochondrial superoxide formation and the bypass of proton pumps.
-In addition, the use of protonophores represents an experimental uncoupling intervention to assess the transition from a well-coupled to a noncoupled state of mitochondrial respiration. - 5.
-Respiratory oxygen consumption rates have to be carefully normalized to enable meta-analytic studies beyond the question of a particular experiment.
+In addition, the use of protonophores represents an experimental uncoupling intervention to assess the transition from a well-coupled to a noncoupled state of mitochondrial respiration.

+- 5. Respiratory oxygen consumption rates have to be carefully normalized to enable meta-analytic studies beyond the question of a particular experiment.
 Therefore, all raw data on rates and variables for normalization should be published in an open access data repository.
-Normalization of rates for: (1) the number of objects (cells, organisms); (2) the volume or mass of the experimental sample; and (3) the concentration of mitochondrial markers in the instrumental chamber are sample-specific normalizations, which are distinguished from system-specific normalization for the volume of the instrumental chamber (the measuring system).

-6. The consistent use of terms and symbols facilitates transdisciplinary communication and will support the further development of a collaborative database on bioenergetics and mitochondrial physiology.
+Normalization of rates for: (1) the number of objects (cells, organisms); (2) the volume or mass of the experimental sample; and (3) the concentration of mitochondrial markers in the experimental chamber are sample-specific normalizations, which are distinguished from system-specific normalization for the volume of the chamber (the measuring system). - 6.
+The consistent use of terms and symbols will facilitate transdisciplinary communication and support the further development of a collaborative database on bioenergetics and mitochondrial physiology.
+The present considerations are focused on studies with mitochondrial preparations.
+These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.